We support the rights of parents to educate their child at home.

 What should I do if I want to educate my child at home?

 You should inform the head teacher of your child's school in writing.
 The school are then required to inform us.

 If your child is not on a school roll, for example if they have never attended school or have just moved into Northamptonshire, please contact us below:

 There is no requirement for parents to follow the national curriculum or to have premises equipped to any particular standard.

 However, you must inform the local authority of how you plan to educate your child.

-Please complete the Home Education Plan form below within 4 weeks of commencing home education and email it to
+Please complete the Home Education Plan form below within 4 weeks of commencing home education:

 Voice of the child

 Please use these documents to record the voice of the child.